CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-5.md

 Duration: 40 minutes

-GitHub code refactoring refers to the process of restructuring and improving the quality of code in a GitHub repository without changing its external behavior.
+GitHub code refactoring refers to the process of restructuring and improving the quality of code in a GitHub repository without changing its external behaviour.
 Code refactoring aims to enhance readability, maintainability, and performance while reducing technical debt and potential bugs.

 In this exercise, you will engage in a learning or practice activity where your primary objective will be to utilize GitHub Copilot for the purpose of code refactoring using C Sharp (C#) programming language and you will be Creating unit test functions using GitHub Copilot Chat.